neomaxzero/blog/src/posts/2020/life-chaos-exploration-and-technology.md

 Depending on the situation, extreme chaos can be something that adds value.
 If we take as an example a painting, there are many situations where we see a painter forget all the "rules" and go along with what we perceive as chaos...In the end, this could be a master piece.

-If we go to the other side of the spectrum and we are extremely organized, you could end up in some behavior that could lead to be so off it can be considered a TOC.
+If we go to the other side of the spectrum and we are extremely organized, you could end up in some behavior that could lead to be so off it can be considered O.C.D.
 A Harmful act instead of one that supports the situation trying to remediate.

 But, for some reason now this side of the spectrum is sociable accepted with more ease because maybe of the misuse of the word and sometimes even brought to job interviews and other places you wouldn't have listened before.